Zhongbf/typora/英文/Peppa Pig 第一季.md

 Dr.Brown-Bear speaking.
 Peppa is not very well.
 Her face is covered in red spots.

 Mnnn!
-Put Peppa to bed and I’ll come ==straight== round.
-Dr.Brown Bear has come to make Peppa better.
+Put Peppa to bed and I’ll come ==straight== round. （I‘ll be right there/I’ll be right over：我马上过来）

+Dr.Brown Bear has come to make Peppa better.（better：常用让人好起来）

 Hello, Peppa， how are you today?
 I am not very well.
 Stick your tongue out, please.